JonathanChiang/TidyShell/README.md

 ## Roadmap Ideas

+* document requirements and dependencies in anticipation of creating a R/python virtual environment and/or docker (less priority)??

 * publish pre-print on arxiv

 * Utilize apache arrow and parquet to serialize objects for in-memory and on-disk.
 This would help provide a way to bridge pandas and tidy dataframes.